Colorado confirms case of omicron variant - NewsBreak

 Colorado confirms case of omicron variant

+She recently traveled to Africa as a tourist, the state health department said in a statement.First US case of omicron variant detected in California, source says

-The woman is fully vaccinated, but had not received her booster shot yet, they said.‘We’re on a ship that sank,’ BISD teachers say retention stipend doesn’t compare to workload
+The woman is fully vaccinated, but had not received her booster shot yet, they said.

 She is experiencing mild symptoms, health officials said.
 The woman’s close contacts in Colorado have tested negative, they said.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.